-After completing your resin projects, you may decide you want something a bit shinier.
+After completing your resin projects, you might decide you want a shinier finish.
 Good news!
-You can polish resin and I’m going to teach you how.
+You can polish resin, and I’m going to teach you how.

 Do you have a hard-curing resin or a soft-curing resin?

-This is important because soft curing resins will make crumbs and can melt.
+This is important because soft-curing resins will make crumbs and can melt.
 So how do you know how hard your resin has cured?
 Determine the type of resin you used for your project.
 Polyester and polyurethane resins cure quite hard.
-Casting epoxies cure hard — like the hardness of glass.
+Casting epoxies, like our super clear epoxy and deep pour resin cure hard — like the hardness of glass.

-Pro tip: If you can dent your cured resin with a fingernail or if it softens with body heat, it is not a hard curing resin.
+💡 Pro tip: If you can dent your cured resin with a fingernail or if it softens with body heat, it’s NOT a hard curing resin.

 How do you know if you are using a casting resin?